30 Days as a Vegetarian

 6. Feeling lighter feels nice.
 Do you ever eat a meal and feel so full you could die?
 Yeah, that didn’t happen a lot in this experiment and it was GLORIOUS.
 I am a notorious over-eater and the hubs finally didn’t have to remind me ‘not to take seconds before I’m done with firsts’.

 8. Frozen foods are friends.
-Making my own foods from scratch can be fun, but I’m a busy gal and don’t really have timewant to hand-roll my own lentil meatballs.
-And luckily, the good people of Trader Joe’s (a la their private label manufacturers), Tofurky, and Morningstar Farms have done it for us.
+Making my own foods from scratch can be fun, but I’m a busy gal and don’t really have time want to hand-roll my own lentil meatballs.
+Luckily, the good people of Trader Joe’s (a la their private label manufacturers), Tofurky, and Morningstar Farms have done it for us.
 I make a mean “chicken” patty sandwich (yes like the ones we had in high school but actually tastier!) and it meets my cravings for, well, meats.

-9. Speaking of meat… I can appreciate how good a delicious meal with meat in it.
-But I certainly don’t crave the meat based menus like I used to (i.e. every meal, every day).
-The substitutes (Sietan & cauliflower) I found were actually tasty and satisfying, physically and emotionally.
-We even had tacos we liked so much they might be our new go-to!
+9. Speaking of meat… I can appreciate how good a delicious meal with meat in it is.
+But I certainly don’t crave the meat-based menus like I used to (i.e. every meal, every day).
+The vegetarian substitutes (Sietan & cauliflower) I found were actually tasty and satisfying, physically and emotionally.
+We even had tacos we liked so much that they might be our new go-to!

-10. Supportis everything.
+10. Support is everything.
 My husband is the real MVP.
 He dealt with one night of hangry vegetarian not being pleased with the menus of no less than 3 restaurants, made a ramen run (I found out the Oriental flavor is vegetarian!), and tolerated my experiments in the kitchen.
-Without him eating my meals with me, I don’t think I’d have lasted even a week.
+Without him eating my vegetarian meals with me, I don’t think I’d have lasted even a week.

 What’s next?